 The Brazos, quite frankly, really surprised us.
 During a warmth test we conducted during a very chilly evening in Bryce Canyon National Park, we were shocked to find that the Brazos held its own when it came to insulating.
 It also outperformed more expensive bags during our ice test.
 In both tests, the Brazos came in fourth out of the seven bags we tested.
 Not bad for the cheapest bag we purchased.

 We don't suggest the Brazos for colder weather, however, for normal late Spring and Summer camping, this bag will hold its own when it comes to keeping you warm… as long as you can fit in it.
 It isn't exactly roomy.

 When it comes down to it, with a price tag of $40 or less, you're going to have to sacrifice something, and after our testing, the thing we found missing was comfort.

 First, the bag is small.
 So if you're over 6 feet and don't have a marathon runner's body, you're going to feel a bit too snug.
 Second, after testing this bag extensively, we found the Tricot Knit interior lining to be very grabby, snaggy and uncomfortable.
 Everything seemed to stick to it: leaves, twigs, dry skin, hair stubble, clothing, etc.

 In the end, the Brazos scored the lowest for comfort out of all the bags we tested.
 That being said, we feel they are still a great choice for young kids (who sleep through most anything) or teens (who don't sleep and will most likely be around the campfire all night).

-We gave the Brazos an overall score of 5 out of 10 for features.
+We gave the Brazos an overall moderate score for features.
 Keep in mind that, for us, five is average on a scale from 1 to 10.
 We liked the interior pocket, especially the fact that it had a Velcro closure.